lubuntu-team/manual/source/D/upgrading.rst

 With every release upgrade comes many changes across the entire landscape of packages.
 Naturally, an extremely large change like this can cause problems, so **we strongly recommend you back up your files**.
 Also, if your computer is one that runs on a battery (such as a laptop), please ensure that the power is connected, as it may take a while and unexpected power failures could be disastrous.

-There are two methods of upgrading Lubuntu releases.
-The first is using the update manager a graphical user interface.
-The second involves the command line and is useful for server upgrades.
-Unfortunately with main Ubuntu dropping 32-bit upgrades, 32-bit upgrades after Lubuntu 18.04 are not supported.
+ This way of upgrading involves the command line and is also useful for server upgrades.
+Unfortunately with main Ubuntu and Lubuntu dropping 32-bit upgrades, 32-bit upgrades after Lubuntu 18.04 are not supported.

 .. note::